This post includes affiliate links.

 Make sure you already know how to crochet C2C.
 If you don’t check out my Beginner Guide.

 The graph below is a practice graph.
-I reference it in the video tutorial and it helps learn all the tips and tricks for changing colors for C2C and prevent having too much yarn to weave in.
+I reference it in the video tutorial and it helps learn all the tips and tricks for changing colors for C2C and prevent having a lot of yarn to weave in.

 1. Tip for C2C Color Changes